meteofrance/meteonet/docs_src/data/rain-radar.md

 ## Reflectivity

-The reflectivity is an approximation of the rainfall rate on a zone, measured by a network of radars.
+The reflectivity is a measure of the efficiency of a radar target in intercepting and returning radio energy.
 Each radar emits a signal which is partly reflected by the precipitation and returned to the radar's receiver.
 The returned signal's power is then compared to a reference power density at a distance of 1 meter from the radar's antenna before computing the reflectivity.

 The reflectivity factor **Z** is measured in decibels (dBZ), which can be approximated to a rainfall rate **R**, expressed in millimeter per hour (mm/h), using the Marshall-Palmer relation:
 $$ Z = 200.R^{1.6} \iff  R = (\frac{Z}{200})^\frac{1}{1.6}$$